gillyspy/jkuery/kbox/samba/jkuery/www/hidden/readme.md

 The database portion will only be updated / initialized if it does not exist or is not to spec Existing db entries will remain but may be updated
 5. If you changed any of the marker files by naming them or otherwise then do not worry.
 Your relevant changes will trump them.
 Only the rename files will be replaced.
+If you are upgrading to a new version of jkuery (e.g. 2.2 to 2.3 then you likely want to update these marker files but must do so manually.
+See the contents of the \markers\KGlobalPageHeader.rename file for instructions)
 6. After re-applying if you find that any access to your \\k1000\client* shares is different then what you expect this is due to the patch restoring a previous configuration.
 To fix this simply open up the webui and click "edit" then "save".
 No change is necessary.